varabyte/kobweb/docs/css-style.md

 `com.varabyte.kobweb.silk.style` – in other words, we dropped the `components` package (since, after all, this whole document describes how we're moving away from `ComponentStyle`s to `CssStyle`s).

-All import deprecation warnings should give you the exact import you need to change, but in general, doing a find / replace of `import com.varabyte.kobweb.silk.components.style` to `import com.varabyte.kobweb.silk.style` should capture everything in one go.
+Doing a find / replace of `import com.varabyte.kobweb.silk.components.style` to `import com.varabyte.kobweb.silk.style` can catch most of these.

 ```kotlin
 // Before